Are you afraid of inner peace? Do you want it, but fear that it might change your life in a way that you don’t want?

-You can go on living your life, but with a new and different inner condition and attitude.
+You can go on living your day-to-day life, but with a new and different inner condition and attitude.

 You can learn to live within inner peace here and now, even if there is much noise and activity in your life.
 Are you willing to make the necessary effort?

 At first you experience inner peace for just a few seconds, but gradually the time gets longer and the experience gets deeper.
 It is a great feeling of peace, without, or almost without thoughts, and with full awareness and consciousness.

 - Even a small degree of inner peace is worthwhile and can improve your life!

-- Inner peace brings inner joy.
+- Inner peace will bring inner joy into your life.